celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Abstract

-This CIP proposes to set the limit for transaction size to 2MiB.
-This is a consensus-breaking change.
+This CIP proposes to set the limit for transaction size.
+The proposal is to set the transaction size limit to 2MiB.
+Setting the transaction size limit is consensus-breaking.

 ## Specification

-1. Set the versioned parameter `MaxTxSize` to 2097152 (2MiB in bytes).
-2. From version v3 and above, enforce this limit in `CheckTx`, `PrepareProposal`, and `ProcessProposal`.
-3. Transactions exceeding this limit will be rejected or excluded at all stages, from initial submission to execution.
+1. Transaction size is limited to 2MiB by setting the versioned parameter `MaxTxSize` to 2097152, which is 2MiB in bytes.
+From version v3 and above, in `CheckTx`, `PrepareProposal`, and `ProcessProposal`, each transaction's size is checked against the `appconsts.MaxTxSize` threshold.
+This ensures that transactions over the limit are rejected or excluded at all stages, from initial submission to execution.

 ## Rationale

-1. To prevent issues with gossiping large transactions, even with 8MiB blocks.
-2. Gossiping an 8MiB transaction without chunking could be detrimental to the network.
+The rationale for this proposal is to set the transaction size limit to 2MiB, even with 8MiB blocks, to prevent issues with gossiping large transactions.
+Gossiping an 8MiB transaction without chunking could be detrimental to the network.
+This is a consensus-breaking change.
-3. This change ensures network stability and efficient transaction processing.

 ## Backwards Compatibility